Juli2017/SMCTraffic/README.md

 ## 2016
 * 3 June 2016: <a href="http://www.bizjournals.com/sanfrancisco/blog/2016/06/caltrain-hits-new-ridership-record-for-sixth-year.html">Caltrain hits new ridership record for sixth year in a row</a>
-* 13 June 2016: <a href="http://sf.streetsblog.org/2016/06/13/why-are-more-facebook-workers-driving-to-the-office/">BWhy are More Facebook Workers Driving to the Office?</a>
+* 13 June 2016: <a href="http://sf.streetsblog.org/2016/06/13/why-are-more-facebook-workers-driving-to-the-office/">Why are More Facebook Workers Driving to the Office?</a>
 * 6 July 2016: <a href="https://www.paloaltoonline.com/square/2016/07/06/study-warns-facebook-expansion-would-affect-traffic">Facebook expansion traffic impacts</a>
 * 3 October 2016: <a href="http://www.mercurynews.com/2016/10/03/bay-areas-10-worst-commutes-unveiled-no-3-is-a-surprise/">Bay Area’s 10 most congested freeways (No. 3 is a surprise)  </a>
-"Seven Silicon Valley freeways south of the San Mateo Bridge made the Top 10 list.
-But the 680/280 drive was the one that worsened so dramatically over a year."